 Latin American Spanish Insights

-In this section, Fidi and Paula invite onto the podcast David, a member of the Spanish didactics team who is Colombian.
+In this section, Fidi and Paula expand the view of Spanish on this Spanish language podcast by talking to David, a member of the Spanish didactics team who is Colombian.
 He explains how the vocabulary terms from this episode are used in Latin America (if they’re used at all).

 yuyu — Colombia, Costa Rica, the Dominican Republic and Venezuela instead use the term yeyo